How to Evaluate Uncertainty Estimates in Machine Learning for Regression?: THEORETICAL SHORTCOMINGS OF THE CURRENT TESTING METHODOLOGY

-The loglikelihood of $y$ given $\hat{f}(x)$ and $\hat{\sigma}(x)$ measures both the quality of $\hat{f}(x)$ and $\hat{\sigma}(x)$.
-It is therefore possible to get a higher loglikelihood even if the uncertainty estimate is actually worse.
-This problem was identified in a classification setting by \cite{ashukha2020pitfalls}.
+The mean estimate of model 1 is better than that of model 2, but its uncertainty estimate is too small.
+With these estimates, we create $68\%$ prediction intervals for both models:

+We ran 10000 simulations to compute the coverage of the prediction intervals.
+This means simulating new data, getting new estimates, and creating a new PI.
+In this example, model 1 has a slightly better loglikelihood (-3.109 versus -3.110) but a considerably worse coverage (0.57 versus 0.67).

+This demonstrates that it is important to clearly have in mind what the end goal of the uncertainty quantification method is.
+If the end goal is to find the density closest to the true density, then the loglikelihood is a useful metric.
+If, however, the eventual goal is to construct prediction intervals, the same loglikelhood can be misleading.

 A practical example can be found in the paper on Monte Carlo dropout \citep{gal2016dropout}.
-The authors compare their method to a, at that time, popular variational inference method \citep{graves2011practical} and probalistic backpropagation \citep{hernandez2015probabilistic}.
-They are able to get superior or comparable loglikelihood scores on the test sets of all ten datasets in Table \ref{Tab: datasets}.
-However, they also get lower RMSE on the test sets for nine of the ten datasets.
-It is not immediately clear if the better loglikelihood is the result of a better estimate of $f(x)$ or of $\sigma(x)$.
+The authors compare their method to an, at that time, popular variational inference method \citep{graves2011practical} and probabilistic backpropagation \citep{hernandez2015probabilistic}.
+Monte Carlo dropout achieves superior or comparable loglikelihood scores on the test sets of all ten data sets in Table \ref{Tab: datasets}.
+However, MC dropout also obtains the lowest RMSE on the test sets for nine of the ten data sets.
+It is not immediately clear if the better loglikelihood is the result of more precise predictions or of a better uncertainty estimate.
+Subsequently, the paper on Deep Ensembles \citep{lakshminarayanan2017simple} outperformed MC dropout in terms of both loglikelihood and RMSE, leaving the question open if the uncertainty estimate is actually better.

-For the rest of this paper we focus on the PICP for the following two reasons.
-Firstly, it aims to measure purely the quality of the uncertainty estimate.
-Secondly, it is clearer what the PICP \textit{should} be, namely $1-\alpha$.
-It is therefore more illustrative to demonstrate the shortcomings mentioned in this section using this metric.
-In Section \ref{Experimental} we demonstrate that a good PICP score gives no guarantees on the quality of the estimates of either the aleatoric or the epistemic uncertainty.
-We additionally demonstrate that the aforementioned problems can be overcome by using a simulation-based testing approach, which we describe in the following section.

-\section{Simulation-Based Testing}

-In this section we propose a simulation-based framework for testing uncertainty estimates.
-There are two main advantages to using simulated data:
+We therefore argue that if the eventual goal is to make prediction or confidence intervals, the best testing approach is to test \textbf{pointwise coverage}.
+A good pointwise coverage ensures good marginal coverage as well.
+In the following section, we explain an approach that allows us to test pointwise coverage: simulation-based testing.

+\section{SIMULATION-BASED TESTING}